 The climate crisis is about actual lives, not just about numbers and statistics.

-The Climate Justice for Rosa campaign was launched during a climate march in Brussels in October 2021, just a few months after Rosa’s death.
-Since then, we have participated in numerous marches across Belgium and abroad, proudly wearing red and carrying our impactful banner: "Politicians die of old age, Rosa died of climate change."
+The Climate Justice for Rosa campaign was launched during a climate march in Brussels in October 2021, only months after the floods that took Rosa’s life.
+Since then, we’ve joined countless demonstrations across Europe—always in red, carrying our banner that reads:

 15 July